autonomousresourcemanagement.com

 Tool & action layer

-MCP-native tool registry, context window management, resource providers, and prompt templates.
+Tool registry built on the Model Context Protocol, context window management, resource providers, and prompt templates.
 The interface between the ARM system and external world state.

 ARM and Generative Engine Optimization